JizongL/jizongL.github.io/_posts/2015-10-5-small-group-wbc.md

 B-ALL
 Children: 95% remission; 80% appear to be cured.

+11 q23

 Adults: 60-85% remission.
 Genetics not as well characterized as in children (25% have Ph1 chromosome.
 B-LBL
 High remission rate.
 Median survival 5 years

+<a href = "#beginning">back to the top</a>

 ### 10. The patient is treated with chemotherapy including vincristine, prednisone, and L-asparaginase with intrathecal methotrexate (MTX).
 Why is intrathecal treatment indicated?

+a lot of chemo drugs don't pass the brain blood barrior. so it needs Intrathecal therapy

 * a.
 What is the mechanism of the chemotherapeutic agents in general?

+targeting rapidly deviding cells

 * b.
-With what enzyme does methotrexate (MTX) interfere? dihydrofolate reductase
+With what enzyme does methotrexate (MTX) interfere?

+dihydrofolate reductase

 * c.
 What is complete remission (CR)?

+dispearance of signs of cancer cells

+the blast number should be at 5% or less